Azure/communication-ui-library/docs/ComponentDesign.md

 We model all events as props where its name starts with `on*` and its type is a function of `(newValue) => void`, or if there is no value to observe `() => void`.
 Events only get raised when the underlying value has actually changed.
 A common pattern for this is shown in `changeCount`: first we check for equality with the current value and return if the new value is equal, then we commit the new value and finally we call the event handler passing the new value.
 Technically this isn't needed for the Counter component because we never try to set the same value, but hey this is demonstration code.

 In our example, the Counter has **local state**, i.e. the `count`.
-Admittingly, it's awkward to not expose the count direcly and only expose it via an event.
+Admittingly, it's awkward to not expose the count directly and only expose it via an event.
 But this is only an example for the purpose of demonstration.
-In general, counter to some popular beliefs, local state is okay.
+In general, contrary to some popular beliefs, local state is okay.
 Just make sure that it truly is local to the component and doesn't need to be exposed to the component user.
 If local state gets too complicated, it's a sign that the component itself does too many things and should be broken up into smaller components.

 This example uses a *function component* and the `useState` hook.
 This produces shorter code and is functionally equivalent to a *class component* in most cases.
 For a comparison around these two types of component styles, see the [React documentation on hooks](https://reactjs.org/docs/hooks-state.html).